Antonio Area Freeway System

 traffic to exit for Boerne Stage Rd. and Ralph Fair Rd.
 The

-lane will then continue and end just north of Boerne Stage Rd. where it
+lane then continues and ends just north of Boerne Stage Rd.

-the southbound side, the third general-purpose mainlane will be added
+the eastbound side, a third general-purpose mainlane is added

-to the right from a forthcoming entrance ramp located just north of
+to the right from the entrance ramp located just north of

 Ralph Fair Rd.
-The HOV lane will then start on the left just
+The HOV lane then starts on the left side

-south of Ralph Fair Rd.
-There will be an intermediate
+under Ralph Fair Rd.
+There is an intermediate

 entrance/exit point between Stonewall Pkwy. and Camp Bullis Rd. for